MalikHarrisAhm/Systematic_Review_Agent/README.md

    - Handles large result sets with automatic batching

 2. **AI Analysis**
-   - Uses OpenAI's GPT models for initial paper screening
-   - Supports DeepSeek models (Deepseek-chat V3 or Deepseek-reasoner R1)
-   - Evaluates papers against your inclusion/exclusion criteria
+   - Uses AI models to evaluate papers against your criteria
    - Provides detailed explanations for each decision
+   - Supports both DeepSeek and OpenAI models

 3. **Screening Process**
    - Processes papers in parallel for efficiency